NeoRusi/foundry-nft-s/README.md

 ## Testing

-We talk about 4 test tiers in the video.
+There are 4 test tiers.

 1. Unit
 2. Integration